Skin Cancer Care at Medplus

 Regular Skin Checks

 We highly recommend regular skin checks to screen for skin cancers for adults.
 The frequency of checks and the age you start will depend very much on your skin type, your sun exposure and your family history of skin cancers.
 If you are fair skinned, or if you have a family history of skin cancers you many need to start having skin checks in your twenties.
 Normally this would be repeated annually, although those with suspicious skin changes may need to be seen more frequently.
 A thorough skin check involves an inspection of your skin from head to toe, including your scalp.
 This can be a lengthy process, especially if you have lots of freckles and moles that all need to be individually inspected with a dermascope.
 If you have some suspicious areas they may need to be photographed so that further changes can be tracked.
 Whilst we used to refer our patients to dermatologists for skin checks we now have the expertise within our practice to detect and manage skin cancers.
-So, for $75 you can have a skilled skin assessment with one of our GP Skin Cancer Specialists.
-Please make sure that you allow a full consultation for this, it does take the full 15 minutes of a consultation, and a double consultation if you have many skin lesions of concern.
+So, from $90 you can have a skilled skin assessment with one of our GP Skin Cancer Specialists.
+Please make sure that you allow a full consultation for this, it does take the full 15 minutes of a consultation, and a double consultation if you have many skin lesions of concern ($180).
+For visitors the fee is $200.

 What is Dermoscopy?